What types of fellowships will be offered at the NDIAS for the 2020-2021 academic year?

 Will I know when you have received my reference letters?

-Immediately after the deadline, NDIAS staff begin to prepare applications for distribution to review committees and external reviewers.
-Applicants are strongly recommended to inform referees of the details and deadline of the fellowship application to ensure that they are ready to submit their reference letters on time.
-We plan to add trailing letters, if they are received by September 24.
-Because of the number of applications we receive and the rapidity with which we seek to distribute applications to reviewers, we cannot guarantee that this can be accomplished after September 24.
+Following the application deadline on September 16, 2019, NDIAS staff prepare applications for distribution to review committees and external reviewers.
+Applicants are strongly recommended to inform referees of the details and deadline of the fellowship application in advance in order to ensure that they are ready to submit their reference letters on time and by the application deadline.
+In cases when reference letters arrive during the week following the deadline, NDIAS staff will endeavor to include these trailing letters with an applicant’s application materials.
+Because of the number of applications received annually and the rapidity with which we seek to distribute applications to reviewers, we cannot guarantee that trailing letters of reference can be included with 2020-2021 application materials after September 23, 2019.

 Will I have access to the reference letters sent on my behalf?